marcin-lawrowski/wise-chat/readme.txt

 == Changelog ==

 = 2.4.3 =
+* Fixed: error with uploading images on WordPress 4.7

 = 2.4.2 =
 * Fixed: error with uploading PNG files when EXIF extension is available